skonb/TLKSimpleWebRTC/README.md

 Creating the build environment is a bit different than the original version.

 First download / clone and add files under the `Classes` folder to your project.
-Repeat this for the [TLKWebRTC](https://github.com/otalk/TLKWebRTC.git) project.
+Repeat this for the [TLKWebRTC](https://github.com/otalk/TLKWebRTC.git).

 Afterwards add following lines to your Podfile;